tasmanday/42_netpractice/README.md

 ------------------------------------------
 calculating number of subnets and range of ip addresses from subnet mask
 <br><br><br>
-to calculate the number of subnets and range of ip addresses from subnet mask first you need to convert the non-255 bytes of the subnet mask to binary. this can be done by repeatedly dividing by 2 and keeping track of the remainder as shown below. converting 192 to binary:
+to calculate the number of subnets and range of ip addresses from subnet mask first you need to convert the first non-255 octet of the subnet mask to binary. so for 255.255.255.192 we look at the forth octet (192). this can be done by repeatedly dividing by 2 and keeping track of the remainder as shown below. converting 192 to binary: